-In choroidal neovascularization patients, the fluid and blood along with the formation of new blood vessels form scar tissues which are trying to repair damages but are ultimately the cause of vision loss and possibly blindness.
+In wet AMD patients, the fluid and blood along with the formation of new blood vessels form scar tissues which are trying to repair damages but are ultimately the cause of vision loss and possibly blindness.

 Symptoms may include: seeing flickering or blinking lights in the affected eye or eyes, blurred vision, loss of vision.

 The actual cause of choroidal neovascularization can vary.

 - Macular Degeneration - the Wisconsin Beaver Dam Study funded by NIH showed that 1.2% of adults aged 43-86 with ARMD developed choroidal neovascularization.

 - Myopia - the Beaver Dam study also demonstrated that choroidal neovascularization was caused by myopia in 5-10% of myopes.

 - Ocular trauma is another likely cause of CNV.
 More than 50 vision conditions have been tied to the choroidal neovascularization formations.
 The known causes are related to degeneration, infections, choroidal tumors and/or trauma.